Chameleon: Adaptive Fault Tolerance for Distributed Training via Real-time Policy Selection: Background

 \subsection{Distributed Model Training}

-With the rapid growth of model sizes and datasets, distributed training is essential to reduce training time via parallel processing across multiple machines or GPUs.
-Common parallel training strategies include data parallelism (DP)~\cite{goyal2018accuratelargeminibatchsgd,sergeev2018horovodfasteasydistributed,you2018imagenettrainingminutes}, pipeline parallelism (PP)~\cite{smith2022usingdeepspeedmegatrontrain,huang2019gpipeefficienttraininggiant,kim2023memorybalancedpipelineparallelism}, tensor parallelism (TP)~\cite{rajbhandari2020zeromemoryoptimizationstraining}, and expert parallelism (EP)~\cite{cai2025shortcutconnectedexpertparallelismaccelerating,qian2025epsmoeexpertpipelinescheduler,liu2025moeparallelfoldingheterogeneous}. \textit{DP} involves splitting the dataset across multiple nodes, where each node processes a subset of the data and computes the gradients independently. \textit{PP} divides the model into stages, with each stage running on a different node, while \textit{TP} splits the model's tensors across multiple nodes, allowing for parallel computation of large tensors.
-And \textit{EP}, often used in the mixture of experts (MoE) models~\cite{Fedus2022Switchtransformers,hwang2023tuteladaptivemixtureofexpertsscale}, assigns different experts across nodes, enabling the model to handle more complex tasks by activating only a subset of experts.
+With the rapid growth of model sizes, distributed training leverages strategies including Data (DP)~\cite{goyal2018accuratelargeminibatchsgd,sergeev2018horovodfasteasydistributed,you2018imagenettrainingminutes}, Pipeline (PP)~\cite{smith2022usingdeepspeedmegatrontrain,huang2019gpipeefficienttraininggiant,kim2023memorybalancedpipelineparallelism}, Tensor (TP)~\cite{rajbhandari2020zeromemoryoptimizationstraining}, and Expert Parallelism (EP)~\cite{cai2025shortcutconnectedexpertparallelismaccelerating,qian2025epsmoeexpertpipelinescheduler,liu2025moeparallelfoldingheterogeneous}. \textit{DP} involves splitting the dataset across multiple nodes, where each node processes a subset of the data and computes the gradients independently. \textit{PP} divides the model into stages, with each stage running on a different node, while \textit{TP} splits the model's tensors across multiple nodes, allowing for parallel computation of large tensors.
+And \textit{EP}, often used in the mixture of experts (MoE) models~\cite{Fedus2022Switchtransformers}, assigns different experts across nodes, enabling the model to handle more complex tasks by activating only a subset of experts.
 These parallel strategies have different communication patterns, which determine their typical deployment scenarios.
-Specifically, \textit{TP} and \textit{EP} require frequent and fine-grained communication, making them more suitable for intra-node training~\cite{jin2025megascalemoelargescalecommunicationefficienttraining}.
-In contrast, \textit{DP} and \textit{PP} are more suitable for inter-node training due to their lower communication overhead~\cite{Li2024UnderstandingCommunicationCharacteristicsofDistributedTraining,Moolchandani2023AMPeD}.
-In practice, these strategies can be organized properly to achieve hybrid parallelism~\cite{korthikanti2022reducingactivationrecomputationlarge,Li2021Chimera,Li2020pyTorchdistributed}, improving training efficiency.
+Specifically, \textit{TP} and \textit{EP} require frequent and fine-grained communication, making them more suitable for intra-node deployment~\cite{jin2025megascalemoelargescalecommunicationefficienttraining}.
+In contrast, \textit{DP} and \textit{PP} are more suitable for inter-node scaling due to their lower communication overhead~\cite{Li2024UnderstandingCommunicationCharacteristicsofDistributedTraining,Moolchandani2023AMPeD}.
+In practice, these strategies can be organized properly to achieve hybrid parallelism~\cite{korthikanti2022reducingactivationrecomputationlarge,Li2021Chimera}.
+While TP and EP are crucial for scaling model capacity and throughput, their fine-grained communication and tight cross-device coupling make fault isolation and recovery particularly challenging.
+Consequently, most fault-tolerant systems~\cite{athlur2022varuna,thorpe2023bamboo,jang2023oobleck,gandhi2024recycle,kang2025elaswaveelasticnativescalablehybridparallel} focus on DP and PP, utilizing their natural state partitioning for flexible fault isolation with minimal disruption.